PTSD Guide - Part 2

 If the Veteran states that they served in combat and identifies the in-service stressor that is not impossible to believe and the Veteran has a current diagnosis of PTSD (see step 1), then at that point the VA must take steps to develop evidence.
 The VA will look in the Veteran's service records for evidence for both combat service and any additional evidence that the in-service combat stressor actually took place.
 It is also a good idea for the Veteran to request their own copy of their records.
 Records that may help prove combat experience can include:

-• Veteran's DD214
+- Veteran's DD214

-• Certain medals and awards received
+- Certain medals and awards received

-• Unit records showing date and location of unit assignments
+- Unit records showing date and location of unit assignments

 Once the Veterans combat service has been established the VA must also accept the Veteran's statement about what happened during combat as proof of combat, even if there is no official records or supporting clinical evidence.
-Even if there is not other evidence that the in-stressor occurred other then the Veteran's own statement, as long as there is no clear and convincing evidence to the contrary, that the VA is obligated to apply the benefit of the doubt rule and accept the Veteran's statement as proof.
+Even if there is no other evidence that the in-stressor occurred other then the Veteran's own statement, as long as there is no clear and convincing evidence to the contrary, that the VA is obligated to apply the benefit of the doubt rule and accept the Veteran's statement as proof.
 Go to step 3.

 If the Veterans PTSD is the result of an in-service personal assault or trauma such as physical assault, rape, domestic battering, mugging, robbery, stalking, or harassment, the in-service stressor can be corroborated with alternative evidence, if military records do not show that the personal assault happened.
 When it comes to MST cases the VA has a special obligation to assist and the VA have to inform the Veteran that any other evidence that can not be found in their military service records can and should be submitted.
 Other types of evidence can be records from law enforcement, rape crisis centers, hospitals, mental health counseling centers, physicians (STD or pregnancy tests), statements from roommates, fellow service members, family members, or clergy, a personal journal or diary, also evidence of any behavior changes such as deterioration in work performances, depression, substance abuse, anxiety, a request to transfer, or panic attacks.
 Cases like this are frequently denied by the VA mainly due to the VA was created to compensate Veterans for physical disability and because of the nature of MST cases it is rare that there is a formal report or complaint on the record.
 That is why the VA relies on the other types of evidence, yet the VA does not give that evidence the weight that it requires.